unni-krishnan-95/copy/_posts/2016-09-12-over-the-wire-natas1.md

 </div>
 </body>
 ```
 It seems, that there is a image file linked in the HTML code.
 Let's go ahead and add __/files__ to the end of the URL.
-It should look like __http://natas2.natas.labs.overthewire.org/files/__.
+It should look something like this: __http://natas2.natas.labs.overthewire.org/files/__.
 Once done you will see a page displayed; such as below.

 <a href="/images/natas2-1.png"><img src="/images/natas2-1.png"></a>